 To get the most out of the SCA, and to find out what people are doing outside your local area, a membership in the Society for Creative Anachronism, Inc, is recommended.
 Included in one fee is membership and subscriptions to Tournaments Illuminated, our quarterly journal of medieval culture, past and present, and to your Kingdom's newsletter, which will tell you about upcoming tourneys, revels, and other events.

 The Society includes many activities and almost unlimited potential.
 The next step is up to you!

-We are located in the Middle Kingdom, Region of Constellation, Barony of the Sternfeld (click for map).
+We are located in the Middle Kingdom, Region of Constellation, Barony of the Sternfeld.
 Our group covers Hamilton, Marion, Hancock, Morgan, and Shelby counties, and Johnson county north of State Road 44, Indiana.
 We meet regularly for fighter practice (click for info and directions) with non-fighters coming to socialize.
-Please join us!!
+Please join us!

 For more information, visit the SCA official website.
 They have many useful facts for the newcomer, including a glossary of terms.
-Or contact our local Seneschal (the officer who conducts our weekly meetings and helps run our chapter) Lady Katerina of Sternfeld, also known as Kat Pogue.
+Or contact our local Seneschal (the officer who conducts our weekly meetings and helps run our chapter) via this link!